 We also recognise that using HIV treatment medication regularly is an important factor for him to stay undetectable.
 Maintaining a regular treatment regime isn’t just beneficial for your wonderful sex life together — it’s essential for him to stay healthy.
 How he manages his HIV treatment is something you both might want to talk about.

 It’s great you’ve mentioned PrEP.
-It’s been getting a lot of attention lately, especially since it’s now available on the PBS.
-If you do decide PrEP is right for you, this will help make it affordable and convenient to access wherever you’re based in Australia.
+It’s been getting a lot of attention lately, especially since there are new ways to use it.
+If you do decide PrEP is right for you, it’s affordable and convenient to access wherever you’re based in Australia.

-And just in case you didn’t know, PrEP is a daily pill that’s highly effective at keeping you HIV negative.
-Using PrEP involves taking one pill a day and checking in with a GP every three months for routine HIV and STI tests.
+And just in case you didn’t know, PrEP is a pill that’s highly effective at keeping you HIV negative.
+Using PrEP involves taking medication as advised and checking in with a doctor every three months for routine HIV and STI tests.

 Regardless of your partner’s HIV status, PrEP can do an excellent job keeping you protected against HIV, although it doesn’t protect against STIs.